S-HEMA-MEENA/22pt27_katomaran/README.markdown

   - Built with React, TypeScript, and Vite for a modern, user-friendly interface.
   - Components: Home, Register, Live Stream, Chat.
 - **Scalable Backend**:
-  - FastAPI for high-performance REST APIs and WebSocket endpoints.
+  - FastAPI for high-performance .
   - SQLite for lightweight, efficient storage.

 ## API Reference